 One abiding memory she has of her time in the Forces is of making a cup of tea for the then Princess Elizabeth who was serving as a Driver and is now Queen Elizabeth II.

-Kath met her husband William (Bill) while they were both serving in the Forces, they were married in Cornwall, after which they moved to Canning Town, then to March in 2006.
-The couple had 67 years together before Bill passed away in 2007, they had three children, Linda, Susan and Tony.
+Kath met her husband William (Bill) while they were both serving in the Forces, they were married in Cornwall, after which they moved to Canning Town, then to March 2006.
+The couple had 67 years together before Bill passed away in 2007, they had three children, Linda, Susan, and Tony.